-At the height of the Industrial Revolution, thousands of miles of canals were built to transport goods and raw materials around the country.
-They were the envy of the world and helped to establish Britain as an industrial powerhouse.
+At the height of the Industrial Revolution thousands of miles of canal were built to transport goods and raw materials around the country.
+Our canals were the envy of the world, and helped to establish Britain as an industrial powerhouse.

-Thanks to the tireless efforts of restoration trusts and societies, over 200 miles of canals have been restored since the turn of the millennium.
+Thanks to the hard work and dedication of thousands of volunteers, over 200 miles of canals have been restored since the turn of the millennium.
 These restorations have brought prosperity to communities, boosted property prices and helped local people to lead active, healthy lifestyles.

-We want more people to appreciate the importance of these historic canals and play their part in supporting and championing the heroic efforts of local canal restoration groups.
-Use the links on the right side of this page to find out more about how you can get involved.
+We want more people to appreciate the importance of our historic canals and play their part in supporting and championing the heroic efforts of local canal restoration groups.

 Below you can explore current and potential restorations in your local area and also see how the canal network has changed over time.